 The University of California Statewide Integrated Pest Management Program advises that herbicides with the active ingredient triclopyr can provide effective control over difficult brambles, as can the active ingredient glyphosate.3 The University of Georgia Extension includes herbicides with the same two active ingredients among its recommendations for eradicating poison ivy.4 Depending on your conditions, reapplications may be needed due to the extensive underground and aboveground growth these and other tough woody brush and vines present.

-Triclopyr-powered IMAGE® Herbicide from Lilly Miller Brush & Vine Killer is a systemic herbicide that strikes the entire system of treated brush and vines.
+Triclopyr-powered IMAGE Herbicide from Lilly Miller Brush & Vine Killer is a systemic herbicide that strikes the entire system of treated brush and vines.
 Used according to label instructions, it kills brambles, poison ivy and other difficult woody weed plants and allows for replanting the area one month after treatment.
-AMDRO® Noxall Vegetation Killer with glyphosate is a systemic herbicide that controls treated plants and works to keep the area clear of all types of plants for up to one year.
+IMAGE® Brush & Vine Killer Concentrate is a postemergent herbicide that will eliminate unwanted brush and vines.
+Mix with water and spray affected area using a sprayer.
+Brush and vines are killed completely with no regrowth from the roots.
 Both products are non-selective — they can kill both broadleaf and grassy plants, including lawn grasses and ornamentals — so follow label instructions carefully.

 1. UC IPM Statewide Integrated Pest Management Program, “Wild Blackberries (Rubus spp.)," University of California Agriculture and Natural Resources.